JuliaDataScience/JuliaDataScience/contents/dataframesmeta_subset.md

 As you can see, `@subset` has also a vectorized variant `@rsubset`.
 Sometimes we want to mix and match vectorized and non-vectorized function calls.
-Suppose we want to filter out the grades above the mean grade:
+Suppose that we want to filter out the grades above the mean grade:

 ```jl
 sco("""